nunofachada/simoututils/compare/README.md

 For the [stats_compare](stats_compare.m) function:

+* The first parameter specifies the significance level for the statistical tests.
-* The third parameter specifies the tests to be performed to each of the six statistical summaries for each output.
-In this case were performing the _t_-test to all summaries, except **argmax** and **argmin**, to which the Mann-Whitney test is applied instead.
+* The second parameter specifies the tests to be performed to each of the six statistical summaries for each output.
+In this case we're performing the _t_-test to all summaries, except **argmax** and **argmin**, to which the Mann-Whitney test is applied instead.
+The options 'p' and 'np' stand for parametric and non-parameteric, respectively.
-* The fourth parameter specifies the significance level for the statistical tests.
+* The remaining parameters are the statistical summaries returned by the [stats_gather](stats_gather.m) function for the implementations to be compared.

 ```matlab
 % Get stats data for NetLogo implementation, parameter set 1, all sizes